pau1ie/Booklet/documents/index.rst

 It can reorder the pages, rotate and transform for fold signature, and add printing markers for color printing.

 You can print your book signatures and a simple pamphlet with your home printer.

 * Support difference signature size from 4 to 64.
 * Imposition.
 * Change page size during generating a signature.
 * Left riffling direction is supported for old Asian, Hebrew, and Arabic bookbindings.
 * Printing markers: trim, CMYK, signature proofs are supported.

 You can see basic and advanced tutorials in :ref:`Usage <usage_label>`.
-Please read a :ref:`License <license>` if you want to use, contribute, or distribute to other place.
+Please read the :ref:`License <license>` if you want to use, contribute, or distribute this program.

-If you want to contribute to this project see :ref:`Development Guide <develop_guide>`.
+If you want to contribute to this project see the :ref:`Development Guide <develop_guide>`.

 .. toctree::